frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/email_group.md

 You can specify the confirmation email and welcome email template for the email group.
 A confirmation email will be sent to confirm a person's subscription to your newsletter.
 The welcome email is sent when the person confirms their subscription to your email newsletter.

-**a.
-Confirmation Email Template:** This email template is used to replace the default template sent for newsletter subscription.<br />
+**Confirmation Email Template:** This email template is used to replace the default template sent for newsletter subscription.
+By default, email generated via this template is sent on subscription via email group Website.
-**b.
-Welcome Email Template:** This email template defines the email that is sent whenever a subscriber is added to the email group.
+**Welcome Email Template:** Whenever a subscriber is added to an email group, the template set here will be sent to them.

 <img class="screenshot" alt="Email Group Templates" src="{{docs_base_url}}/assets/img/crm/email-group.png">